darya & amar

 Language

 The official language is Montenegrin (mutually intelligible with Serbian, Croatian, and Bosnian).
-English is widely spoken in tourist areas, hotels, and restaurants.
+English is spoken in hotels, restaurants, and tourist areas.
+A few words of local greeting go a long way.

 SIM & Connectivity